alexanderenrique/alexanderenrique.github.io/src/coding/denton-works.md

 **Notes:**
 - Standardized the formatting of the work logs
+- Added the fun 3d rotating models to the 3d models page

 ### 10/03/2025
 - Added tagging and a couple of general pages